luxonis/depthai-docs-website/troubleshooting.md

 {: #python_api_permission_denied data-toc-title-"pip install - permission denied"}
 ### [Errno 13] Permission denied: '/usr/local/lib/python3.7/dist-packages/...'

-If `pip3 install` fails with a `Permission denied` error, your user likely doesn't have permission to install packages in the system-wide path.
+If `python3 -m pip install` fails with a `Permission denied` error, your user likely doesn't have permission to install packages in the system-wide path.
 Try installing in your user's home directory instead by adding the `--user` option.
 For example:

 ```
-pip3 install -e depthai-python-extras --user
+python3 -m pip install depthai --user
 ```

 [More information on Stackoverflow](https://stackoverflow.com/questions/31512422/pip-install-failing-with-oserror-errno-13-permission-denied-on-directory).